“How I hate the sight of an umbrella!”

 The rain was one of my lessons.
-The first few weeks I was there it rained almost every day for at least a few hours.
+It rained almost every day for at least a few hours the first few weeks I was there.
 This was rain that had been even beyond my wildest imagination.

 Stepping out into this rain, I was more soaked in just a few moments than if I had been standing in the shower.
 It was incredible!

 I still loved the rain – the way it made the city smell, and the sound of it around and even the sound of the newly made streams on either side of the roads from the water rushing to find its way to the river, but I had a new respect and understanding of what it was.

 I ran searching for shelter until the worst had passed, and I even caught a chill or two from being soaked out in the wet for so long.

 Even with all of my reading and my very good imagination, I had not been able to understand what the authors had been describing all this time.
 I saw things even in my imagination through the lenses of my own experience.

 When I read these books again now, the picture they paint in my imagination is much different.
 Even though I truly thought I understood before, the cities with their brick paved roads, the beggars on the street corners, the intense green, and especially the rain are more real to me and I understand the entire book, including the actions and attitudes of the characters, differently.

 I’ve learned two related life lessons from this experience.
 The first is that sometimes difficult experiences that happen in our lives allow us to truly understand what others are going through.
 Our lenses match theirs more closely and we’re able to see as they do, and have true empathy because of it.

 It allows us to help them through difficult times with a sensitivity and understanding that would otherwise be absolutely impossible, no matter how much sympathy we have.